Alfresco/acs-packaging/docs/query-accelerator.md

 2021-01-14 17:14:15,957  DEBUG [queryaccelerator.population.PopulateRqaServiceImpl] [http-bio-8080-exec-6] Number of PopulateRqaTableWorkers found: 1
 2021-01-14 17:14:15,959  DEBUG [queryaccelerator.population.PopulateRqaServiceImpl] [http-bio-8080-exec-6] PopulateRqaTableWorker(s) will be started at Thu Jan 14 17:17:15 EET 2021 on process 46672@L3700101035.ness.com (just in case you want to kill this JVM as we do not use daemon executors here)
 ```

-## Notes

-* The maximum length of the tableName and the version is the maximum table name length of the database system being used
-mimus 9.
-So for Postgres that has a maximum table name length of 63 bytes the maximum tableName and version length in
-the query set is 54 bytes.
-* Queries that present negations on aspects should not be accelerated.
-* Properties of type MLTEXT will NOT be supported.
-If any such properties are detected in the definition of a QuerySet then a WARN message will be issued,
-the properties will be ignored and the corresponding denormalised table will be created without them.
-* The maximum length of the tableName and the version is the maximum table name length of the database system being used minus 9.
-* Queries that present negations on aspects will NOT be accelerated.